OsirisML/OsirisML/README.md

 - Kali: 205.174.165.73

-# Implementation with custom data
+# Implementation with PCAP data

-To use OSirisML with any data set, the network data needs to be sorted by source IP.
+To use OSirisML with any dataset, the network data needs to be sorted by source IP.
 This is done best in a controlled environment, where each source IP is a unique OS.

 Modify the /preprocessing/tcp_dump.sh script to label each source IP with the corresponding operating system.